algorandfoundation/xGov/Proposals/xgov-108.md

 ## Abstract

-Airgap vault helps algorand community  to convert their old mobile phone to a cold storage for generation and management of private keys.
+Airgap is an open-source vault that helps algorand community  to convert their old mobile phone to a cold storage for generation and management of private keys.
 Airgap wallet is an open-source wallet with web, android, iOS, mac, windows and linux support.
 It currently supports BTC, ETH, XTZ, DOT, GLMR, ATOM, ICP, RBTC & more.
 Unlike other wallet ecosystems, your private key (seed phrase) is never stored in the wallet app but in the vault.
 We are proposing a plan to integrate airgap vault and wallet via isolated modules to algorand.

 ## Team